Skip to content

 logger.write(f"{log}\n")

-# email to the administrator
+# mail to administrator

 send_adminmail(config, log)